Multi-Epoch Machine Learning 1: Unravelling Nature vs Nurture for Galaxy Formation

 Models of galaxy formation and evolution often assume a relation between the spin of a galaxy and its host halo \citep[e.g.][]{half_mass_1, half_mass_2}.
 This relation is used to set the size of galaxies in many semi-analytic models.
 However, recent work has suggested that this relation may not hold in cosmological simulations \citep[e.g.][]{half_mass_3, half_mass_4}.
 From our feature importance plot for stellar half mass radius we see that within IllustrisTNG the spin of a halo is a predictor of galaxy size, in agreement with \cite{half_mass_5}.
-We find that the importance of the spin in determining the $z=0$ galaxy size peaks around $z=1$.
-This suggests that as the halo continues to grow and evolve after the galaxy has formed that their spin has decoupled.
+We find that the importance of the halo spin in determining the $z=0$ galaxy size peaks around $z=1$.
+This shows that the galaxy size at $z=0$ is less correlated with the halo spin at $z=0$ than the halo spin at $z=1$.
+This suggests that at earlier times the halo spin was important in determining the angular momentum of the galaxy, and therefore the galaxy size.
+However, as the halo has continued to grow and evolve after the galaxy has formed the spin of the halo no longer effects the galaxy.
 This information could only be found because our method takes in such a wide range of redshifts.
 When considering the full range of redshifts we find that the other halo properties are more important than spin.